Fetishization and tokenization are issues of racism and sexism. Issues that people dismiss because they can be construed in a positive light.

 “I don’t have a fetish, I am appreciating your culture!”

 But the reality is so much more complicated than that.
 By ‘worshipping’ women, men often fail to respect women.
-By ‘fantasizing’ about Asian women, white men (subconsciously or otherwise) seek them out based on harmful stereotypes and further perpetuate those labels.
+By ‘fantasizing’ about Asian women, men (subconsciously or otherwise) seek them out based on harmful stereotypes and further perpetuate those labels.

 But fetishization is a big, abstract, third wave feminism word.
 What the heck does it mean?